6000-series (CTA): Routes

 The 6000-series became the standard of the system, and were used almost everywhere.
 In 1975 there were still over 700 6000s in service.

 Initially, all of the first 130 6000s were assigned to the Logan Square line.
 The North-South and Ravenswood lines had 6000s in service in 1952 (with the 4000-series cars taking the 6000s' place on the Logan Square line); other lines (except the Lake Street line, presumably due to width clearance issues on the at-grade section of the line west of Laramie Avenue, which was also powered by overhead wire) received cars when they became available.

 Because of overhead wire, no 6000s were used on the Skokie or Evanston lines, except 6127–6130, which received trolley poles for express service on the Evanston line.
 (The western section of the Lake line was elevated in 1962; however, it remained equipped entirely with 4000s until the arrival of the 2000-series cars from Pullman-Standard in 1964.)
 Two of the routes that the 6000s were not used on were served by their single car variants, the 1-50 series.
 The Evanston line began to receive additional 6000s after it converted entirely from overhead wire to third rail in 1973.

 When the Dan Ryan line was opened in 1969, newer cars were assigned there, but 6000s were sometimes used for special movements.

 CTA sold some of the cars to SEPTA for use on the Norristown High Speed Line during the delay of the N-5 car delivery.

-Retirement
+Retirement & Preservation

 The last of the 6000-series cars were retired on December 4, 1992; the oldest had a service life of 42 years.
+Some were repurposed as work motors.